IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

     dataset = dataset.repeat(**config['repeat'])
 ```

 The pipeline is self-explanatory.
-It is chaining operations one after another.
+It is simply a chain of operations stacked on
-It is, however, worth taking a closer look at the preprocessing and
+top of each other.
+It is, however, worth taking a closer look at the
-postprocessing mappings, which can be seen before and after the padding step,
+preprocessing and postprocessing mappings, which can be seen before and after
-respectively:
+the padding step, respectively:

 ```python
 def _preprocess(proto):